 Please contact us if you would like to either compliment us or suggest ideas for improvement.
-If you are dissatisfied with any aspect of you care, please discuss this in the first instance with the appropriate matron or the Head of Midwifery, Mrs A Price on 01276 604210
+If you are dissatisfied with any aspect of your care, please discuss this in the first instance with your midwife who will pass your concerns to the appropriate health care professional.